 Students study: English Language and Literature, mathematics, separate sciences (3GCSEs), a modern foreign language (French or German), history or geography and one other subject.

-Some students are on a modified green pathway where they study separate sciences and history or geography but do not take a MfL.
+Some students are on a modified green pathway where they study separate sciences and history or geography but do not take a MfL unless they choose to do so.